Qualification Management

 1. Maximize Your Employees

-Are you assigning employees to positions where they are best fit, or do you find yourself scrambling to get just about anyone on the line so production isn’t halted?
+Are you assigning employees to positions where they are a good fit, or do you find yourself scrambling to get just about anyone on the line so production isn’t halted?

 Now, how does creating a week-long schedule look with a QMS?